What is your ADR Strategy? Do you have an ADR Strategy?

 How would you respond to a “Notice to Mediate”?

-All of these questions were raised by the recommendations of the Civil Justice Council in its report on ADR and Civil Justice published just before Christmas.
+All of these questions about mediation were raised by the recommendations of the Civil Justice Council in its report on ADR and Civil Justice published just before Christmas.
 Leading mediator, Terry Renouf, considers the implications of the Report now that it has been accepted by the Master of the Rolls.
 Spring 2019 will see the first step to a new ADR regime when the members of a Judicial ADR Liaison Committee are appointed.

 In consequence settlement strategies will need to be reviewed, as this and other recommendations will compel parties to give earlier consideration to mediation, certify that clients are aware of ADR and narrow the instances where a failure to mediate is acceptable to the Courts.
 These changes will result in mediation being used more often in civil disputes – with adverse costs orders being used as the “incentive” to encourage mediation.